Photo: Entrance (Some rights reserved)

 December 12 is the Day of the Virgin of Guadalupe (Día de la Virgen de Guadalupe), a popular Catholic feast day that celebrates the belief Juan Diego encountered the Virgin Mary, Mexico’s patron saint, in Mexico City on December 9 and 12, 1531.

 The cathedral is built on Tepeyac, a hill north of downtown Mexico City.
 This is also the former site of the temple of Tonantzin, the Aztec fertility goddess.
-If you’re keen on earth-friendly spirituality, this is a beautiful place to visit.
+If you’re keen on earth-friendly spirituality, this is a notable place to visit.

 The story is that in the winter of 1531 a vision of the Virgin Mary appeared to Juan Diego, an Indigenous farmer and recent convert to Christianity, who was canonized by Pope John Paul II in 2002.

-The appearance took place 10 years after the Spanish defeated the Aztecs.
+These appearances took place 10 years after the Spanish defeated the Aztecs.
 The grand city of Tenochtitlán was left in disarray.
 Juan Diego, born in 1474, participated in Aztec ceremonies and witnessed the collapse of his civilization.
 What is important in the story is that Mary appears not to the Spanish conquistadores, but to the Mexicans.
 And it is to Juan Diego, a poor farmer, who she requests a church be built on this hillside, sacred to the Aztecs.

 Mary asked Juan Diego to climb the hill where he would find special proof of the divine appearance to take to the Bishop.
 On top of the hill, Juan Diego surprisingly found flowers, in spite of the winter frost.
 He picked them up and bundled them inside his cloak.
 When he went to the Bishop’s house to give him the flowers, another surprise was in store.
 The image of the Virgin Mary appeared on the inside of his cloak, or tilma.
 This is the portrait that hangs in the Basilica.